elstati0n/ELHunter/README.md

 1. **Plain text regex** — `http://` and `https://` URLs found in the email body text
 2. **DOM href scan** — `href` attributes on all `<a>` elements, including button-style links with redirect URLs (e.g. `https://accounts.google.com/AccountChooser?continue=...`)

-All discovered hosts are deduplicated and checked against VirusTotal + AbuseIPDB.
+All discovered hosts are deduplicated and checked against ZeroScan.
 Results appear inline at the top of the page:
 - ✓ `github.com` clean
-- ✕ `evil-domain.com` (VT:5/72  Abuse:85%)
+- ✕ `evil-domain.com` (ZeroScan:MALICIOUS Malware)

 The result bar auto-dismisses after 7 seconds if all links are clean.
 If any threat is found, it stays until you close it (✕) or navigate away from the email.